Kelma Tuilagi

-He previously for the Wests Tigers in the National Rugby League.
+He previously played for the Manly Warringah Sea Eagles and Wests Tigers in the National Rugby League.

 Early life

 Tuilagi was born in Apia, Samoa, he then moved to New Zealand.
 He attended Waitakere College in Auckland from 2013.

 Tuilagi played junior rugby league with Glenora Bears, representing the Junior Kiwis in 2018.

 After moving to Melbourne, Victoria, Australia he was educated at Hallam Secondary College, Tuilagi played with Casey Warriors in the Melbourne Rugby League.

 Playing junior representative rugby league with the Victorian Thunderbolts, Tuilagi was signed on a development contract with Melbourne Storm, spending most of his time with feeder club Easts Tigers in the Queensland Cup.

 Playing career

 2021

 In round 20 of the 2021 NRL season, Tuilagi made his debut for the Wests Tigers against the New Zealand Warriors.

 In round 22, he scored his first try in the NRL during a 24–16 victory over North Queensland.

 2022

-In October Tuilagi was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Tuilagi was named in the Samoa squad for the 2021 Rugby League World Cup.